zerolagtime/hackerbox-manual/README.md

 Also included are copies of all the referenced data sheets and my own personal double sided electronics cheat sheet, making a release for the first time.

-* _Hackerbox Basics Workshop v4.pdf_ - the main document which ends on page 118, but there's
+* basics_workshop/_Hackerbox Basics Workshop v4.pdf_ - the main document which ends on page 118, but there's
   lots more after that if you'd like
-* _Component Handout.pdf_ - my personal contribution to the world full of
+* basics_workshop/_Component Handout.pdf_ - my personal contribution to the world full of
   tricks on reading schematics, the P/I/V/R wheel, tips to remember polarity on an LED/diode, how to read 4/5 band resistors, interpreting markings on non-polarized capacitors, and a refresher on SI prefixes